 Module 1: Practitioners teaching and learning

 This module is most suited to practitioners working with children and their families.
+The downloadable pdf is designed to guide you through the video resources on the Maraea website Practitioners page, giving a summary of each video cluster with suggested learning formats and discussion topics.
 It looks at:

 - Holding engagement with boys while on their well-being journey

 - Role modelling to inspire the child to become a role model themselves